Raphael-Boichot/The-TinyGB-Printer/README.md

 - You're ready to print !

 **Troubleshooting**
-- Last image is not written, unreadable or in BMP format ?
+- Last image is not written ?
 You've probably switched the device off while the led was still on or you forgot to tear paper with the pushbutton in tear mode.
 - Last batch of images is incomplete (empty folder or just first images recorded with a multi-print) ?
 The batteries are out of juice, recharge them.
-- Your PNG images are sometimes incomplete when you compile the code by yourself before flashing the Pi Pico Zero ?
-RTFM.

 ## 100% compatible with all known games using the Game Boy Printer
 In *Italics* game working fine in automatic mode, in **bold** games requiring the pushbutton to tear paper, or tear mode.
-All known homebrews to date are compatible with the automatic mode (like Photo!).
+All known homebrews to date are compatible with the automatic mode.

 - *1942 (never released in Japan)*
 - *Alice in Wonderland (never released in Japan)*